AAKvashnin/DEZoomcamp_course_project/README.md

 7) Build & start docker (docker-compose build --no-cache && docker-compose up)
 8) Wait docker to start
 9) Connect airflow and configure spark_local Connection
-10) Connect airflow and start dag, wait until its completion
+10) Connect airflow and start dag, wait until its completion (port 8081 of virtual machine)
-11) Open Data Lens and see the results
+11) Open Data Lens and see the results ()